PhD, MPH

 Area of Interest

-Brenner’s primary areas of inquiry are in development and implementation of interventions aimed at improving delivery of appropriate preventive services in primary care, with a particular emphasis on cancer screening shared decision-making.
-She has expertise in development and testing of patient decision aids and in using clinical data systems to improve implementation of cancer screening.
+Brenner’s primary areas of inquiry are in development and implementation of interventions aimed at improving delivery of appropriate preventive services in primary care, with a particular emphasis on cancer screening and shared decision-making.
+She has expertise in implementation science, development and testing of patient decision aids, and using clinical data systems to improve implementation of cancer screening.
 Her particular cancer prevention topics of interest are colorectal, lung, and prostate cancer screening, and she particularly focuses on vulnerable or rural populations and/or those with substantial disparities in cancer screening uptake.

 News and Stories